 Mashed sweet potatoes make the perfect side dish.
 And these ones?
-The very ones I served alongside turkey meatloaf just a few days ago?
+The very ones I served alongside my foolproof turkey meatloaf just a few days ago?

 L-o-v-e.
 Love.
 Here’s the simplest way to make them, with a little cinnamon, ginger, and nutmeg thrown in for flavor.